swetha627/kubernetes-and-more/kubernetes.md

 #### you can roll back to the previous deployment by the providing the revision in the below cmd:
   kubectl rollout undo deployment/my-app --to-revision=2

+### Storage in k8s:
+  PV and PVC
+  ### Static Provisioning: PV is created manually with specific configuration
+  ### Dynamic Provisioning: PV is created dynamically when PVC ic created